5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 We already worked out the engine is smart enough to take a minus literally when it makes an appearance somewhere where it cannot mean from-to: the beginning and the end of a character class.

-Similarly the caret (`^`) character can only negate a character class as a whole, when it follows the opening square bracket (`[^`).
+Similarly, the caret (`^`) character can only negate a character class as a whole when it follows the opening square bracket (`[^`).
 If the caret is specified elsewhere it is taken literally.

 Therefore the expression `[0-9^1]` does _not_ mean "all digits but 1", it means "all digits and the caret character and a 1".